kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 ## Queue Test

-The OpenTelemetry pipelines offers a queue and retry mechanism in case of backend outages.
+The OpenTelemetry pipelines offers a set of queue and retry mechanism, in case of backend outages.
 The queue mechanism consist on two stages, first one is on the processor level in this case **Batch Processor**, the batch processor queue is pretty simple and will queue **spans** received from any receiver before processed.
 This processor support both size and time based batching.
 The batch processor queue is an only in-memory queue and offers the following configuration possibilities: